2024 Election Information

 After you have successfully registered to vote you will receive a voter registration card in the mail within 4-6 weeks.

-If you are a Maricopa County voter, you can process your request here.
-If you have any questions please call 602-506-1511.
+If you're a Maricopa County voter, visit locations.maricopa.vote to find a voting location.
+If you have any questions, please call 602-506-1511.

-If you are a Pima County voter, you can process your request here.
-If you have any questions please call 520-724-4330.
+If you're a Pima County voter, visit pima.gov to find a voting location.
+If you have any questions, please call 520-724-4330.

 The voter registration deadline for the General Election has been extended to 5 p.m. on October 15, 2020 by a court order.
 Check back here often for this and the other trusted information you need throughout the 2020 election season.
 All voter registration forms sent by U.S. mail must be received on or before the deadline.
 To see all voter registration deadlines, including for local elections.
 To see all voter registration deadlines, including for local elections, go to arizona.vote.